PierreBeucher/cloudypad/README.md

 Commands:
-  list              List all instances init [name]       Initialize a new instance. start <name>      Start an instance with the given name stop <name>       Stop an instance with the given name restart <name>    Restart an instance with the given name get <name>        Get details of an instance with the given name provision <name>  Provision an instance with the given name configure <name>  Configure an instance with the given name destroy <name>    Destroy an instance with the given name pair <name>       Pair an instance with Moonlight. help [command]    display help for command
+  list              List all instances create [name]     Create a new instance start <name>      Start an instance stop <name>       Stop an instance restart <name>    Restart an instance get <name>        Get details of an instance provision <name>  Provision an instance (deploy or update Cloud resources) configure <name>  Configure an instance (connect to instance and install drivers, packages, etc.) destroy <name>    Destroy an instance pair <name>       Pair an instance with Moonlight help [command]    display help for command
 ```